Essential Paediatric Revision and Essential O&G

 - Gynaecological oncology

-As with all the Ask Doctor Clarke course, these courses have been designed to:
+As with all the Ask Doctor Clarke courses, these high-yield teaching sessions have been designed to:

 - Provide clear and succinct information pitched at just the right level

 - Use clinical cases to demonstrate the relevance of core knowledge

 - Engage you actively with quizzes and clinical problem solving

 - Be much more productive than sitting in a library with a textbook